coder/coder/docs/admin/index.md

 - **Image**

   - A [base image](./templates/managing-templates/image-management.md) contains
-    the operating system (OS), OS-level packages, and utilities that the Coder workspace is built on.
-It can be an
-    [example image](https://github.com/coder/images), custom image, or one from [Docker Hub](https://hub.docker.com/search).
+    OS-level packages, and utilities that the Coder workspace is built on.
+It can be an [example image](https://github.com/coder/images), custom image, or one from [Docker Hub](https://hub.docker.com/search).
 It is defined in each template.
   - Managed by: Externally to Coder.

 - **Template**